niksmac/dotfiles/README.md

 ## Blocking ads/tracking websites

-Run `./script/hostsinit` to modify your hosts files so that you dont see any ads like ever.
+Run `./script/hostsinit` to modify your hosts files so that you don't see any ads like ever.
 Thanks to [StevenBlack/hosts](https://github.com/StevenBlack/hosts)

 ## components